azfarhussain-10p/reactATS/README.md

 - Separate environments for development, staging, and production
 - Automated daily backups with 30-day retention
 - Disaster recovery plan with RPO < 24 hours and RTO < 4 hours

+## Documentation

+For detailed instructions on how to use the ATS application, please refer to the [User Guide](docs/USER_GUIDE.md).